ImaanBontle/SDV-immersive-weathers/README.md

 ***For players:** This mod will not work properly with other mods that change the weather ([see incompatible mods](#incompatible)).*

-The first of the sister mods, Climate Control allows you to define custom weather probabilities for each day of the year.
-Yup, gone are the days where weather was unrealistically confined to particular seasons!
-Now, you can experience more frequent thunderstorms in Summer, or increasing snowfall in late Fall.
-Finally, an excuse to dress up as Ned Stark for Spirit's Eve!
+The first of the sister mods, Climate Control generates unique weather odds for each day, gradually shifting from one season to the next.
+Snow becomes more likely as Winter approaches, rain transforms into thunderstorms by the start of Summer, and weather patterns smoothly evolve throughout the year.
+Say goodbye to abrupt changes and embrace a more realistic and finely tuned weather system in Stardew Valley.

 **Key features:**

-- Unique daily weather odds:
+- **Unique daily weather odds:**
 	- Experience snow in Fall or rain in Winter, thanks to cubic spline interpolation.
-	- For a more predictable weather experience, use fixed rules instead for the early-, mid- and late-season.
+	- Alternatively, for a more predictable weather experience, use fixed rules for the early-, mid- and late-season.
-- Pre-defined climates:
+- **Pre-defined templates:**
-	- Choose from one of several pre-defined climates.
-Or, craft your own!
+	- Choose from one of several pre-defined climate templates.
+Alternatively, craft your own!
 	- Each template's weather can be adjusted to your liking.
-Go crazy modelling your hometown!
+Go crazy with the sliders and model your hometown!
-	- Submit climate suggestions for possible inclusion in future updates!
+	- Submit climate ideas for potential inclusion in future updates.
-- Available templates:
+- **Available climates:**
-	- **Standard:** Inspired by the vanilla game, the *standard* climate retains each season's original identity but features more gradual weather changes for an overall more immersive experience.
+	- *Standard:* Inspired by the vanilla game, the standard climate retains each season's original identity but features more gradual weather changes for an overall more immersive experience.
-	- **Custom:** The *custom* climate allows you to design your own personalised weather experience without risking making changes to any of the pre-existing templates.
+	- *Custom:* The custom climate allows you to design your own personalised weather experience without risking making changes to any of the pre-existing templates.
-- *Coming soon...*
+- ***Coming soon...***
-    - *More templates!*
+    - More templates!
-	- *Bug fixes.*
+	- Bug fixes.

 <div align="right">